ferlatte/omnifocus-plugins/README.md

 A bundle that contains all of the following plugins.

-### clear-defer-date-from-project-tasks

-Clears out defer dates from all tasks within the selected projects.

-### defer-task-to-tomorrow
+### Defer tasks until tomorrow

-Defers a task to tomorrow regardless of the current defer date.
+Defers the selected tasks until tomorrow regardless of the current defer date.

 ### Clear flag and forecast tag from blocked tasks